unveroleone/UnyxRF/README.md

 - Suggesting improvements to the schematic or layout
 - Sharing your experience with integration

-Please use the **Disscusion Tab** for general questions, ideas, and community discussions.
+Please use the **Discussion Tab** for general questions, ideas, and community discussions.

-Use the Issues tab only for actual bugs or problems with the PCB design.
+Use the **Issues** tab only for actual bugs or problems with the PCB design.

 To stay updated and connect with the community, consider joining the
 👉 [HackLab Discord Server](https://discord.gg/R8QJKCFYr9)